yuvi-codes/heart-attack-predictor/README.md

 ~ pandas, numpy

-Flask or Streamlit
+~ Flask or Streamlit

-HTML/CSS (if applicable)

-How to Run
+How to Run:

 You can directly access the website: https://heart-attack-predictor-miniprojectyands.streamlit.app This link will redirect you to the website for the Heart Attack Prediction.

-Disclaimer
+Disclaimer:

 This tool is for educational purposes only.
 Not for medical diagnosis.